-How to Get Rid of Ants Invasion in Your Home?
+How to Get Rid of Ant Infestation in Your Home?

 Types of ants that infest UK homes

-- The garden ant– these ants, as the name suggests, can be found primarily in gardens.
+- The black garden ant– The black garden ant is the most frequently encountered species in UK homes.
+These ants, as the name suggests, can be found primarily in gardens.
 They prefer to build nests in the soil or beneath paving stones and patios.
 Speaking of their eating habits, garden ants have quite the sweet tooth but are also quite partial to high protein foods, such as meat and pet food.

-- Roger’s ant – unlike their garden cousins, these small reddish-brown ants do not follow or leave trails for others.
+- Roger’s ant – This ant, which is almost completely blind, prefers to forage underground, but still a pest in the UK.
+Unlike their garden cousins, these small reddish-brown ants do not follow or leave trails for others.
 This is because they hunt live prey.
 They like to build their nests in damp areas, such as around drains and behind the cracked kitchen or bathroom tiles.
 These locations offer them easy access to their moisture-loving prey, such as springtails and other household pests that love dark, damp areas.

-- Pharaoh’s ant – this is the most common type of ant you may find in your home as the Pharaoh ant builds their nests almost exclusively indoors.
+- Pharaoh’s ant – Pharaoh ants are a serious problem in UK homes, especially in warm indoor spaces like kitchens and hospitals.
+It is the most common type of ant you may find in your home as the Pharaoh ant builds their nests almost exclusively indoors.
 Pharaoh ants are voracious foragers and will swarm upon any source of food with high protein, such as meat, fat, dead insects, and blood.
 They tend to build their nests in hard-to-reach areas of heated buildings and, since each colony can support multiple queens, it doesn’t take long for them to build a substantial population.

-- Flying ants - they have bent antennas, pinched waist unequal length wings.
+- Flying ants – They have bent antennas, pinched waist unequal length wings.
 Flying ants are just ordinary ants with wings.
-They fly to establish new colonies.
+These ants fly to establish new colonies.
 In order to save themselves from extinction, the ants take to the skies so the queens can mate with males from another colony.

-- Ghost ants – these tiny, almost translucent ants are worthy of their name as they are quite easy to miss.
+- Ghost ants – Ghost ants are becoming more common in UK homes due to their ability to thrive indoors.
+These tiny, almost translucent ants are worthy of their name as they are quite easy to miss.
 They prefer to build their nests in areas with a lot of moisture, such as behind bathroom cabinets and under the kitchen sink.
 When indoors, they will forage for sweet or greasy foods.

-- Pavement ants – last, but not least, is the ever-present pavement ant.
+- Pavement ants – Pavement ants (Tetramorium caespitum) are a common ant species found in the UK urban areas, often nesting in cracks in pavements, driveways, and patios.
 These little dark ants are mostly seen during the warmer months of spring and summer but, if they nest indoors, they will swarm you all year long.
 Unlike the others mentioned on this list, the Pavement ant is not a picky eater.
 They will eat whatever they can find, but their preference is similar to a lot of humans – meat, starchy substances, and sweets.

 How to get rid of ants in the house

-Now that we know what types of ants we can expect to find in our homes, it is time to learn how to get rid of the ants infestations themselves.
-When facing ants, there are two routes you can take to stop them from entering the house yourself:
+Natural ingredients and household items can be used to get rid of ants in your house.
+Then you know what types of ants infested your house, it is time to learn how to get rid of the ants indoors.
+When facing ants, there are two routes you can take to stop them from entering the house.

 The first method is by using commercial insecticides.
 The second one is by using natural homemade solutions.
 Which one you’ll use will boil down to how you feel about using potentially toxic chemicals in your home.
 A process of trial and error to find the best solution for your situation is sometimes required as there are varying levels of infestation.